Dndubussa/blinno-app/DEVELOPER_GUIDE.md

 ## Project Overview

-BLINNO is a comprehensive SaaS platform connecting Tanzanian creators, sellers, and service providers with customers.
+BLINNO is a comprehensive SaaS platform connecting creators, sellers, and service providers with customers worldwide.
 The platform includes features for marketplace, services, events, music, education, and more.

 ## Technology Stack